 Protection is one of the many benefits of registering your business as a limited liability company (LLC) or a corporation.
-Operating an unregistered business in the U.S. puts you and that business at risk in case of lawsuit or litigation.
+Operating an unregistered business in the U.S. puts you and that business at risk in case of a lawsuit or litigation.

 Differences between an LLC and a Corporation